 For more than half a century, Lawrence School has been developing and refining teaching techniques that best serve the needs of students with learning differences, such as dyslexia, dysgraphia, dyscalculia, and ADHD.
 Our approach is informed by evidence-based research and the traditions of respect and care upon which our school was founded.

 In every interaction with our students (in the classroom and out), we demand a high level of consistency and professionalism from our staff.
 The Lawrence Way, originally created to support faculty in learning our routines, has become the foundation for instruction in every classroom at the school and encompasses the four tenets of our approach:

 You may notice our classrooms look bare—this is by design!
 We train students to focus by removing distractions from the physical environment and continually circulating visual, auditory, kinesthetic, and tactile stimuli to focus their attention on the lesson at hand.

 Many Lawrence students struggle with executive function.
-Our faculty model organization in their own behavior and structure classrooms in a consistent, understandable way.
+Our faculty members model organization in their own behavior and structure classrooms in a consistent, understandable way.
 Students benefit greatly from constant, direct teaching of organizational strategies which help them to transfer these skills independently into everyday life.

 We require that all lessons are presented in a multisensory manner.
 Students best remember what they are learning when the lesson engages multiple senses, this includes: visual, auditory, kinesthetic, tactile, or even smell and taste-related materials.

 The following policies are just a few of the K–12 teaching guidelines we employ at Lawrence School: